-To dismount a tire the bead must “drop” into the center enough that the other side of the tire bead is far/loose enough over to get over the edge of the rim.
-When the tire goes flat, the bead can get into the center enough for the other side to climb out.
-To prevent this, the center must be plugged up somehow or the bead must be captured so it can’t get into the “drop center” area.
+To dismount a tire, the bead must “drop” into the center enough that the other side of the tire bead is loose enough to get over the edge of the rim.
+When a tire goes flat, the bead can get into the center enough for the other side to climb out.
+To prevent this, the center must be plugged up somehow, or the bead must be captured so it can’t get into the “drop center” area.

 To keep a tire bead on the rim, many motorcycle manufacturers decided to capture the bead in place.
 The way that they do it is with something called a “rim lock.”
 I know little about them as I only did one.
 One was enough.
-That was a really stupid way to solve the problem and I refused to ever do another one.
+That was a foolish way to solve the problem, and I refused to do another.
 Ask anyone who has changed a tire with rim locks about how hard it is.
 BMW came up with an easier way.
 They decided to plug up the “drop center” area.
-They punched 5 dents into the rim directly across from the valve stem.
-Between the 5 dents and the valve stem the tire bead is prevented from getting into the center well enough for the other side to have clearance enough to climb off.
-To remove the tire, one must push the valve stem into the tire space.
-Now about 2/3 of the bead is now free to move into the center.
+They punched five dents into the rim directly across from the valve stem.
+Between the five dents and the valve stem, the tire bead is prevented from getting into the center well enough for the other side to have sufficient clearance to climb off.
+One must push the valve stem into the tire space to remove the tire.
+Now about 2/3 of the bead is free to move into the center.
 The bead on the other side, near the middle dent, can be levered up and over the rim.

-At the bottom of the photo is a line to mark the hole for the valve stem.
-The 5 black triangles mark the 5 dents.
+At the bottom of the photo above is a line marking the valve stem’s hole.
+The five black triangles mark the five dents.
 Notice that they are spaced directly across from the valve stem hole?

-It takes special care to remove and replace a tire on one of these rims.
-The owners manual describes how to do it.
+Removing and replacing a tire on one of these rims takes special care.
+The owner’s manual describes how to do it.
 Failure to follow these exact instructions can result in a broken bead.
-In the best case it will be very hard to get the tire over the rim.
-Here is the way to do it go here.
+In the best case, it will be tough to get the tire over the edge of the rim.
+To see how to do it, go here.

 1. Deflate the tire and leave it sitting in the sun to warm up.